 Project Coordinators: Julia Hune Brown and Nikki Shaffeeullah

-Funders: The Youth Artist Exchange has been supported by year-long project funds from the Ontario Trillium Foundation (Seed Grant) and the Inspirit Foundation.
+Funders: The Arts Exchange has been funded by the Ontario Trillium Foundation (Seed and Grow Grants), and Inspirit Foundation.
 It is also supported through other Jumblies funds from: OAC, Canada Council for the Arts, Metcalf Foundation (Performing Arts Internships), Government of Canada and Ontario (CHRC & Summer Students), and through in-kind contributions from all of our partners.